Bronze Square Labyrinth

 -Near water and roadway crossings, to be seen from the bridges, such as West Memphis on the River Mississippi.

--Labyrinth Pyramid Complex at Four Corners National Monument, U.S.A. with one Labyrinth in each state: AZ, UT, CO, NM, and/or one central labyrinth where walkers cross in and out of the four states to get to the monument marker in the middle.
+-Pyramidal Labyrinth Complex at Four Corners National Monument, U.S.A. with one labyrinth in each state: AZ, UT, CO, NM, and/or one central labyrinth where walkers cross in and out of the four states to get to the monument marker in the middle.

 -Washington D.C.
 National Mall / Arlington National Cemetery.